yannislinardos/yannislinardos.github.io/about.md

 ---
 <p>
 <div style="text-align: justify">
-I am a conscientious and action-oriented Data Scientist with a background in Computer Science and Applied Mathematics.
+I am a conscientious and action-oriented Data Scientist with qualifications in Computer Science and Applied Mathematics.
 I am looking for an entry-level position or paid internship as a data scientist, data analyst or machine learning practitioner.
 I have a passion for making sense of data and extracting the value hidden in them.
 I have approximately two years of experience in academic and industrial projects, specializing in machine learning, statistics, operations research and data management.
 I also followed courses in philosophy, psychology and management.
 </div>
 </p>